Sterling edges higher versus euro after UK data

 The pound had recently been immune to political noise while being supported by expectations of rate hikes by the Bank of England this year.

-Sterling was up 0.1% versus the euro at 83.49 pence, not far from its highest level versus the single currency since February 2020 hit on Tuesday.
+The pound was up 0.2% versus the euro at 83.43 pence, not far from its highest level versus the single currency since February 2020 hit on Tuesday.
 EURGBP=D3

-UK data “suggests the UK economy might have had a little insulation heading into the Covid-restricted December period,” ING analysts said.
+UK data "suggests the UK economy might have had a little insulation heading into the Covid-restricted December period," ING analysts said in a note.

 "A 25bp BoE rate hike is still priced with an 80% probability for the February 3rd meeting - which will likely keep GBP supported over the coming weeks," they added.